DynamoDS/DesignScript/LanguageSpec.md

 ```

-When a dictionary is used in "in" clause of “[for](#heading=h.wl3kjkvppdmk)” loop, it returns all values associated with keys.
+When a list is used in "in" clause of “[for](#heading=h.wl3kjkvppdmk)” loop, it returns all values associated with keys.

 ### Type conversion rules(TBD)